ProfessorOf210/ProfessorOf210/README.md

-- 👋 Hi, I’m @ProfessorOf210
+- 👋 Hi, I’m @ProfessorOf210 Dr. Anthony M. Kutscher Sr.
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+-
-- 💞️ I’m looking to collaborate on ...
+- I'm looking forward to reviewing your projects!!!

-- 📫 How to reach me ...
+- Dr. Kutscher
 <!---
 ProfessorOf210/ProfessorOf210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.